- First-Year Opportunities

 Please provide us with a pitch deck addressing the following questions.
 The pitch deck can come in any form: a minimum five-slide PowerPoint presentation saved as a pdf or a link to a video or website in a Word document.
 Submit your pitch deck within your housing application.
 If you submit a link, make sure to include the link in the appropriate text box in this application.

-What would you bring to the Entrepreneurship Living Learning Community?
+2) How will you participate in the Entrepreneurship Living Learning Community?

-3. Provide a concise 150 Word Professional Bio.
-(Look up a professional bio as an example.)
+4) Provide a 150 Word Professional Bio (Look up a professional bio prior to completing this prompt.
+Check out https://www.pullmanfoundation.org/professional-bio-writing-101/Thank you.)